percona/k8spg-docs/docs/eks.md

     !!! note

-        To use different namespace, you should edit *all occurrences* of the `namespace: postgres-operator` line in both `deploy/cr.yaml` and `deploy/bundle.yaml` configuration files before applying them on two next steps.
+        To use different namespace, specify other name instead of `postgres-operator` in the above command, and modify the `-n postgres-operator` parameter with it in the following two steps.
+        You can also ommit this parameter completely to deploy everything in the `default` namespace.

 2. Deploy the Operator [using](https://kubernetes.io/docs/reference/using-api/server-side-apply/)
     the following command:

     ``` {.bash data-prompt="$" }
-    $ kubectl apply --server-side --namespace=postgres-operator -f https://raw.githubusercontent.com/percona/percona-postgresql-operator/v{{ release }}/deploy/bundle.yaml
+    $ kubectl apply --server-side -f https://raw.githubusercontent.com/percona/percona-postgresql-operator/v{{ release }}/deploy/bundle.yaml -n postgres-operator
     ```

     ??? example "Expected output"